EliahKagan/palgoviz/basics/sll.md

 the key by calling `__hash__` and `__eq__` on weak references to dead objects?*

 Entries that look up dead nodes are removed from the table.
-The `WeakValueTable` logic takes care of this automatically, and ensures the underlying state of the table is not corrupted, even if multiple threads are involved.
+The `WeakValueDictionary` logic takes care of this automatically, and ensures the underlying state of the table is not corrupted, even if multiple threads are involved.
 But *how* are they removed?

 #### Does the table look up keys with `==` and `hash` to remove them?

-If you manually remove a key from a `WeakValueTable` with `del`, then of course this will happen.
+If you manually remove a key from a `WeakValueDictionary` with `del`, then of course this will happen.
 But that is not the case at issue here.

 When the weak reference callback the table has registered for a node is called, it seems intuitive to think this callback does not need to subscript the table.